brshallo/brshallo/content/about.md

 *Schooling & Early Career:*

 Bryan graduated with honors in Cognitive Neuroscience from Washington University in St. Louis where he also studied American Culture Studies and Political Science.
 He spent the majority of his high school and undergraduate summers in a Neuropathology research lab studying Alzheimer's disease.
 After graduating, he started his career as a high school math teacher in Durham Public Schools, North Carolina, through [Teach for America](https://www.teachforamerica.org/).
-Bryan moved into analytics through an [Education Pioneers](https://www.educationpioneers.org/) fellowship as a School Performance Analyst in Colorado and then returned to North Carolina where he completed a [Master's in Advanced Analytics](https://analytics.ncsu.edu/) from NC State University.
+Bryan moved into analytics through an [Education Pioneers](https://www.educationpioneers.org/) fellowship as a School Performance Analyst in Colorado.
+He then returned to North Carolina where he completed an MS at [The Institute for Advanced Analytics](https://analytics.ncsu.edu/) at NC State University.

 *Career in Data Science:*

-Bryan has been a Data Scientist at [NetApp](https://www.netapp.com/) in the Raleigh-Durham area since July of 2017.
-He has worked on a wide range of problems in customer support, sales, and pricing.
+Bryan has been a Data Scientist at [NetApp](https://www.netapp.com/) since July of 2017.
+He has worked as the lead data scientists on a wide range of problems with different teams in customer support, sales, and pricing.
 Examples of his projects:

 * Support ticket prioritization: Rate open customer support tickets according to risk of escalation.
 * Forecasting: Produce automated sales forecasts across product lines and geographies.